 Watch how to make this recipe

 - 60 g (¼ cup) coconut oil (or sub olive or vegetable oil)

 - 4 tablespoons maple syrup (or sub any other sweetener)

-- 1 teaspoon vinegar (ensure gluten-free if necessary)
+- 1 teaspoon apple cider vinegar * (ensure gluten-free if necessary)

 - 1 teaspoon ground cinnamon

 - 150 g (1 ¼ cup) ground almonds (almond meal) ***